ablmsky/PatentAnalyzer/README.md

     - function for comparing countries - still in progress (few days left)

-    - also left: changing API-working (response form server needed to be checking on errors), some interface updates, checking internet connection
+    - also left: changing API-working (response from server needed to be checking on errors), some interface updates, checking internet connection

 # Overall